Minor Sparsifiers and the Distributed Laplacian Paradigm: Preliminaries

 \begin{definition}[Effective resistance and leverage scores] For a graph $G$ with resistances $r_e$, define $\res_G(e) \defeq b_e^\top \mL_G^\dagger b_e$ and $\lev_G(e) \defeq \res_G(e)/r_e$. \end{definition} Note that $0 \le \lev_G(e) \le 1$ and $\sum_{e \in E(G)} \lev_G(e) = n-1$ for connected graphs $G$.

 Let $G \bs e$ and $G/e$ denote the graphs resulting respectively from deleting and contracting edge $e$.
-Note that these correspond respectively to setting the resistance of edge $e$ to positive infinity or $0$.
-The Woodbury matrix formula allows us to understand changes in the quadratic form under resistance changes. \begin{lemma}[Woodbury matrix formula] For matrices $\mA, \mU, \mC, \mV$ of compatible sizes we have
+Note that these correspond to setting the resistance of edge $e$ to positive infinity or $0$, respectively.
+The Woodbury matrix formula allows us to understand changes in the quadratic form when resistances of of the edges change. \begin{lemma}[Woodbury matrix formula] For matrices $\mA, \mU, \mC, \mV$ of compatible sizes we have

-\end{lemma} We use the following to understand the matrix martingales that arise in the analysis. \begin{lemma}[Freedman's inequality for matrix martingales \cite{Tropp11}] Consider a matrix martingale $(\mY^{(k)})_{k \ge 0}$ whose values are symmetric matrices with dimension $d$ and let $(\mX^{(k)})_{k \ge 1}$ be the difference sequence $\mX^{(k)} \defeq \mY^{(k)} - \mY^{(k-1)}$.
+\end{lemma} We use the following to understand the matrix martingales that arise in the analysis minor-based Schur complements. \begin{lemma}[Freedman's inequality for matrix martingales \cite{Tropp11}] Consider a matrix martingale $(\mY^{(k)})_{k \ge 0}$ whose values are symmetric matrices with dimension $d$ and let $(\mX^{(k)})_{k \ge 1}$ be the difference sequence $\mX^{(k)} \defeq \mY^{(k)} - \mY^{(k-1)}$.
 Assume that the difference sequence is uniformly bounded in that $\|\mX^{(k)}\|_2 \le R$ almost surely for $k \ge 1$.
 Define the predictable quadratic variation random matrix

 Then for all $\eps \ge 0$ and $\sigma^2 > 0$ we have that